ishakkutlu/Enterprise-Document-Automation-System/README.md

 ---

-## 🧩 Real-World Impact & Ethical Disclaimer
+## 🧩 Real-World Impact

 The original version of the system has been deployed in national-scale daily operations at a public institution — tailored for non-technical users.
-The current version is a fully anonymized mock-up system created solely for portfolio demonstration.
-It contains no real data or institution-related content.

 The system automated 50+ document formats — including statements, cover letters, and dispatch lists — with full workflow integration across internal units and external institutions.
 Thanks to its dynamic template engine, users can create and reuse unlimited custom templates — enabling scalable expansion without developer support.